icopy-site/awesome/docs/awesome/computer-science.md

 ### Evaluation

-Upon completing your final project, submit your project's information to [PROJECTS](https://github.com/ossu/computer-science/blob/master/PROJECTS.md)
+Upon completing your final project, submit your project's information to [PROJECTS](https://github.com/ossu/computer-science/blob/master/PROJECTS.md) via a pull request and use our [community](#community) channels to announce it to your fellow students.

 Your peers and mentors from OSSU will then informally evaluate your project.
 You will not be "graded" in the traditional sense — everyone has their own measurements for what they consider a success.